-One common theme that we hear as we speak to executives industrial companies is the enormous challenge they face in achieving growth.
+One common theme that we hear as we speak to industrial company executives, is the enormous challenge they face in achieving growth.
 Perhaps they are exposed to the depressed oil & gas or agriculture sector, or perhaps they are facing the export headwinds associated with a strong dollar.
 Most commonly, they see that the general industrial economy has experienced only very modest growth overall during the past five years.

 In response to this core market growth challenge, many companies are turning to adjacent markets as a source of growth.
 However, this growth path presents a host of challenges.
 By definition, adjacent market opportunities involve moving into new product categories, channels or geographies that are unfamiliar.
 With each step taken farther from their core market, companies face new risks and aggressive incumbents that will not cede share easily.